drBenway/pixi-vn-wiki/start/tickers.md

 }
 ```

-## Run a Ticker and associate with a Canvas Element
+## Run a Ticker and associate with a Canvas Component

 To add a Ticker you must use the `canvas.addTicker` function and pass the ticker class.